Diabetes is a disease that can affect the whole body- including the mouth people with diabetes face a higher than normal risk of oral health problems.

 - Don’t smoke- increases the risk of diabetes complications.

-- Schedule regular dentist visit: visit your dentist atleast twice in a year for professional cleanings, xrays and checkup.
+- Schedule regular dentist visit: visit your dentist at least twice a year for professional cleanings, X-rays, and checkups.